 In our studio, we use exclusively full grain, vegetable-tanned cowhide – and in the next posts we’ll discuss exactly what that means and why we do it.

-We’re writing a leather learning series, and this is the third of ten posts.
+We’re writing a leather learning series, and this is the third of eleven posts.
 In the series, we go through the different kinds of leather and the different ways it is tanned and finished, then talk about how leather as a raw material is turned into products, how to tell good leather products in the store, how those products should be maintained, and what ethical leather choices are.

 Subscribe to our email list to get notified of more posts like these: